tholden/dynareOBC/README.md

                values reduce violations, but can produce bias or excess volatility in simulations.
           * Resume
                Resumes an interrupted solution iteration, when using global.
-          * LPSolver
-               Specifies the solver to use for the linear programming problem that is solved by the global algorithm.
+          * QPSolver=STRING (default: automatically selected based on the detected solvers) Specifies the solver to use for the quadratic programming problem that is solved by the global algorithm.
+To find out what solvers are available to you, run "dynareOBC TestSolvers", and examine the list displayed by YALMIP.
     * MLVSimulationMode=0|1|2|3 (default: 0)
          If MLVSimulationMode=0, DynareOBC does not attempt to simulate the path of model local variables.
          If MLVSimulationMode>0, DynareOBC generates simulated paths and average impulse responses for each model local variable